Praxen

 For highest scan fidelity: run in a fresh context

-The recommended approach for a high-confidence scan: spawn a subagent with no prior context and point it at the workspace.
-In Claude Code, the Agent tool sends a fresh instance with no conversation history:
+The recommended approach for a high-confidence scan: run it in a subagent or a fresh session that carries no prior context, and point it at the workspace:

 Please spawn a subagent with no prior context to run the behavior-verifier skill